A-Franco/katacoda-scenarios/hello-world/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome to the docker 1.13 demo